DMOJ/docs/docs/site/mathoid.md

-# LaTeX Math with Wikimedia Mathoid
+# LaTeX math with Wikimedia Mathoid

 The DMOJ platform is capable of rendering LaTeX math for constraints and formulas that may appear in problem statements.
 For example, [this problem](https://dmoj.ca/problem/fibonacci) makes extensive use of this functionality to present crisp math rendering in browsers.